vuejs/v2.vuejs.org/src/v2/guide/components.md

 </div>
 ```

-Then let's add a button to enlarge the text right before the content of every post:
+Now let's add a button to enlarge the text right before the content of every post:

 ```js
 Vue.component('blog-post', {